linstantnoodles/python-basics/chapter_15.md

 ]
 ```

-I rarely ever have to pay any attention to these paths.
+I rarely ever have to pay any attention to these system paths.
 All you really have to know is that they're there.

 All together, the default list is made up of `<CURRENT DIR OR DIR OF FILE> <PYTHON_PATH> <SYSTEM PATHS>`.
 Once `sys.path` is constructed based on the rules above, it remains the same throughout the lifetime of the program if unmodified.

 ## Did you just say ... unmodified?

 Well that makes it sound like it can be modified (spoiler: it can).
 Updating `sys.path` in a program before importing is a common technique for getting access to what you need.

+TODO: example here            hy

 ## Relative imports (from X import Y)